What No One Tells You About The Eyebrow-Tattooing Trend Microblading

 Those on blood thinners should avoid the treatment, because the medications will cause them to bleed more profusely and the pigment might not stick as well as it should.
 For the same reason, Kongmany says you should avoid having a drink within 24 hours or smoking within a few hours before your appointment.

 If, like me, you didn’t do your research and are stuck with a look you don’t like, there are, Palylyk explains, ways to remove it.
 A concentrated form of saline can be tattooed over the ink strokes to erase them — but not before the whole area turns bright red, weeps fluid, scabs and peels off.
-The pigment peels off with it, but it looks “quite unsightly” for a week to ten days.
+Some of the pigment exfoliates off with healing, but the area can remain pink for up to four to six weeks after treatment and multiple treatments may be required.
 Alternately, glycolic acid can be used for smaller touchups, or a neutralizing colour can be tattooed over discoloration to even it out.

 Laser removal, too, is a possibility, but can also cause hair loss in the area.
 Also, Palylyk warns, any time there’s a concentration of heat in one area, scarring is a risk.